serverless-components/express/README.md

 If you wanna tear down your entire express infrastructure that was created during deployment, just run `serverless remove` in the directory containing the `serverless.yml` file.
 The express component will then use all the data it needs from the built-in state storage system to delete only the relavent cloud resources that it created.

 Just like deployment, you could also specify a `--debug` flag for realtime logs from the express component running in the cloud.

+## Architecture

+- [x] **AWS HTTP API** - The API Gateway which receives all requests and proxies them to AWS Lambda.
+- [x] **AWS Lambda** - A single AWS Lambda function runs your Express.js application.
+- [x] **AWS IAM** - An AWS IAM role is automatically created, if you do not provide a custom one.
+- [x] **AWS Route53** - If you enter a `domain` input and the domain already exists on your AWS account, a Route53 hosted zone will be created and integrated into your API Gateway.
+- [x] **AWS ACM SSL Certificate** - If you enter a `domain` input and the domain already exists on your AWS account, a free AWS ACM SSL certificate will be created.